uofu-emb/rtos/labs/2.mocking/README.md

 A common technique in unit testing is **mocking**.
 We replace the system function or other dependency with an implementation that we control.

 # Learning objectives
+* Use the C preprocessor to do conditional modification of source code.
+* Understand the syntax of function pointers.
+* Write function that take function pointers as arguments.
-Write unit tests in the context of libraries and other systems.
+* Write unit tests in the context of libraries and other systems.
-Understand how to use mocking techniques to break dependencies for testing.
+* Understand how to use mocking techniques to break dependencies for testing.
-Implement several mocking techniques.
+* Implement several mocking techniques.
-Measure and test the behavior of code using mocked functionality.
+* Measure and test the behavior of code using mocked functionality.

 # Pre-lab
 1. Create a new project and copy in the .c files from this lab.